New providers at all CHC locations coming soon!

 Riverside Providers

 Benjamin (Ben) Baker, PA is a physician assistant who practices general primary care for all ages and backgrounds.
 He graduated with a degree in Biology from the University of Vermont, and Physician Assistant Studies at Quinnipiac University.
 He worked at a community health center in rural Oregon for eight years prior to moving back home to Vermont.
 In his free time, he enjoys spending time with his family and exploring the great outdoors.
-Accepting new patients.
+Not accepting new patients.

 Sara Headley, FNP-C was born and raised just outside of Baltimore and first came to Vermont to obtain her undergraduate degree in nursing at the University of Vermont.
 She worked as a nurse in a variety of settings, took some time off to race as a professional cyclist and eventually obtained her Family Nurse Practitioner graduate degree at the University of California San Francisco.
 After almost 10 years on the west coast, Sara is excited to be back east in Vermont servicing the community here.
 She has particular passions for adolescent medicine, mental health care, and all things sports medicine and women’s health.
 She believes patients deserve a provider who will listen and include them in every step of the treatment plan.
 Outside of work, you can find her riding her bike, finding good pastries, and exploring the outdoors with her family and beloved golden retriever.
-Accepting new patients.
+Not accepting new patients.

 Michael Ialeggio, MD moved to Vermont when he was thirteen, and completed middle school and high school in Randolph.
 As an undergraduate student, he studied Economics and Politics at Oberlin College in Ohio.
 He enjoyed a lengthy stretch of freewheeling during his twenties, during which time he worked with a labor union, a national park, and a vegetable farm, amongst many other seasonal adventures and assorted odds and ends.
 He attended medical school at UVM and returns to Burlington after a three-year hiatus in Rochester, NY, where he completed his residency in Family Medicine.
 Michael is excited to re-examine the Burlington creemee scene (which faces strong competition from Rochester’s frozen custard) and to find an old boat to sail on in Mallets Bay.
 He enjoys standard outdoorsy hobbies and is also interested in mental health, Spanish, saxophone, and reading.
 He is excited to join the OB team as part of CHC’s Maternal/Child Health Program.
-Accepting new patients.
+Not accepting new patients.

 Emma Leonard, CNM, WHNP-BC was born and raised in Richmond Vermont.
 She received a BS in biology from Saint Michael’s College in 2011 and a BS in nursing from Fairfield University in 2015.
 Emma first worked for CHC as a Registered Nurse and is honored to return after getting her MS in nursing from Georgetown University.
 She believes in cultivating a therapeutic relationship with patients and working from a shared decision-making model of care.
 Her professional interests include, but are not limited to, reproductive health, transgender health/gender affirming care and perinatal care.
 In her free time Emma enjoys hiking, traveling, eating good food and spending time with her spouse and three dogs.
 Accepting new patients for gender affirming care.

 Elizabeth (Liz) Nowalk, FNP graduated with her Masters of Science and Nursing as a Family Nurse Practitioner from Binghamton University in 2019.
 She has been a registered nurse since 2009, working primarily in an emergency room in New York, and then in a Medical ICU.
 She moved to Burlington in 2022 and has been enjoying the people and scenery that Vermont has to offer.
 In her free time, she enjoys reading, hiking and playing with her kids.
-Accepting new patients.
+Not accepting new patients.

 Alicyn Trask, PA-C, MMSc completed her undergraduate degree in Psychology and Neuroscience at University of Colorado, Boulder.
 She received her Master’s of Medical Science from Emory University’s Physician Assistant program with special emphasis in rural healthcare.
 Before joining CHC, she worked for Stride Community Health Center in Denver, Colorado for 13 years.
 Most recently, she completed a 2-year fellowship in dermatology in South Florida where she was awarded the distinction of diplomate fellow by the Society of Dermatology PAs.
 Her professional interests include holistic medicine, the connection between physical and mental health, women’s health and dermatology.
 During her spare time, she enjoys adventures of all kinds – hiking with her dogs, biking, backpacking, skiing and traveling the world – as well as yoga, reading and word puzzles.
 Alicyn is seeing dermatology patients one day per month.
 Not accepting new patients.

 Wayne Warnken, MD graduated from Western State College and from the University of Colorado Health Sciences Medical School.
 He completed his residency at the University of Washington Family Medicine Residency-Valley Medical Center.
 Before medical school Dr. Warnken worked at Samaritan House-Homeless Shelter, in Denver Colorado; for the United States Park Service; and as a research assistant at the Salk Institute.
 Dr. Warnken’s professional interests are in Spanish, addiction medicine, pediatrics and adolescent medicine, nutrition, and sports medicine.
 When Dr. Warnken is not at work he is active in the H.O.
 Wheeler School’s PTO, City Market and the YMCA.
-Accepting new patients.
+Not accepting new patients.

 Safe Harbor Providers